LukeNSaunders/bet-brew/README.md

 -   **`calculateAdjustedEV(input: AdjustedEVInput)`**: Calculates the adjusted Expected Value (EV) of a bet.
 -   **`calculateAdjustedROI(input: AdjustedROIInput)`**: Calculates the adjusted Return on Investment (ROI) of a bet.
 -   **`calculatePnL(input: PnlInput)`**: Calculates profit and total return of a bet.
+-   **`calculateKellyBet(input: KellyBetInput)`**: Calculates the optimal bet amount using the Kelly criterion, returns the suggested bet amount and the Kelly fraction.
 -   **`decimalToFractional(decimalOdds: number)`**: Converts decimal odds to fractional format.
 -   **`fractionalToDecimal(fraction: string)`**: Converts fractional odds to decimal format.
 -   **`decimalToMoneyline(decimalOdds: number)`**: Converts decimal odds to moneyline format.